Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - delivery up or destruction of infringing articles; or

 How are damages awards calculated?
 Are punitive damages available?

 Three types of damage are granted under the Indian patent law regime:

 - indirect; or

 Damages are recoverable from the date of publication of a patent application under Section 11A of the Patents Act 1970.
 The actual profit or loss made is of no consequence when calculating damages – thus, damages can exceed the actual profits made by an infringer, unlike in the case of account of profits.

 Direct damages Direct damages are awarded to put the patentee in the position that it would have been in had the infringement not taken place.
 Ideally, they are the pecuniary equivalent of the injury caused.
 Damages calculations are generally based on the normal rate of profit or established and reasonable royalty rates.
-The court may award interest on damages if it chooses.
+The court may award interest on damages at its discretion.